Prompt Rules

 Report

-Report the detection in AIDR API logs, but take no action on the detected content and leave user interactions with the AI system unaffected.
+Report the detection in AIDR logs without acting on the detected content.
+User interactions with the AI system remain unaffected.

 Redact actions

-Redact actions transform the detected text before AIDR returns it to the collector and can be assigned to rules in the following detectors:
+Redact actions transform the detected text before AIDR returns it to the collector.
+You can assign redact actions to rules in the following detectors:

-When you apply a redact action, it is reflected in:
+When you apply a redact action, the following values change:

 -